Fourier Neural Operators Explained: A Practical Perspective: Neural Operators

 Additionally, as discussed in the FNO~\cite{li2020fourier} and PINO~\cite{li2024physics} papers, the physical domains can be extended into larger computational domains where periodic boundary conditions are enforced.
 Padding zeros to the input and computing the training loss on the original domain often suffices, as the FNO will automatically generate a smooth output on the extended domain.
 Domain padding is implemented in \texttt{NeuralOperator 2.0.0} in \codebox{neuralop/layers/padding.py}, and is also available through the \codebox{domain\_padding} argument of the \codebox{FNO} class.
 This argument accepts either a single numeric value specifying the padding percentage applied uniformly across all dimensions or a list of values \([p_1, p_2, \ldots, p_N]\) defining padding percentages for each dimension individually.
 Alternative padding strategies exist, such as mirror padding, where the signal is extended by reflecting it about one or both endpoints, thereby guaranteeing continuity of the extended signal.

 As discussed in \Cref{sec: Non-periodicity}, a more principled approach is to construct a smooth, periodic extension of the non-periodic signal.
 Fourier continuation methods~\citep{Fourier_continuation_2011, fontana2020Fourier, bruno2022two} extend the non-periodic function to a periodic one over an enlarged domain using smooth polynomial or spline-based interpolation.
 The resulting continuation preserves both the continuity and differentiability of the function across the artificial boundary, allowing Fourier-based techniques to achieve super-algebraic convergence even for originally non-periodic data.
 In this way, Fourier continuation provides a bridge between the mathematical elegance of spectral methods and the practical need to handle general, non-periodic problems reliably.
 While padding can be sufficient in many contexts, Fourier continuation provides a superior extension scheme when high-precision is required, for instance in spectral derivative computations for PINOs, leading to the FC-PINO architecture~\citep{ganeshram2025fcpinohighprecisionphysicsinformed}.
-As mentioned in \Cref{sec: Non-periodicity}, Fourier continuation classes are available in the \texttt{NeuralOperator 2.0.0} library in \codebox{neuralop/layers/fourier\_continuation.py}, together with a tutorial detailing how to use them in the online documentation at \href{https://neuraloperator.github.io/dev/auto_examples/layers/plot_fourier_continuation.html}{neuraloperator.github.io/dev/auto\_examples/layers/plot\_fourier\_continuation.html}.